Migration from SharePoint 2013 to 2016

-In case of our products mentioned before, there are no special considerations to do before running the migration.
-This means please install our products in the destination before running the migration.
+In case of our products mentioned before, there are no special considerations to take into account before running the migration.
+Simply install our products in the destination before running the migration.

 - Collaboration Manager: Install Farm Solutions (including Modules) and do the setup in Central Administration according to our manual

 - Meeting Manager: If the Provider Hosted App is running on its own server already, you don’t need to do anything.
 Just make sure that the app settings within the Central Administration – Apps are the same.
 Also, please upload the .App File into the App Catalog.

 - Template Hub: For this SharePoint Hosted App you only need to upload the .App File into the App Catalog.

 Please run the migration using database detach/attach according to: https://docs.microsoft.com/en-us/SharePoint/upgrade-and-update/overview-of-the-upgrade-process?redirectedfrom=MSDN